 I’ll show you a screenshot of each of them and a short video, but here’s the overview.

 - Travel Expense Spreadsheet

 - Bucket List Planner

 - Road Trip Planner

 Travel Expense Spreadsheet

 This is the master spreadsheet, if you will.
 This is where you’ll put any travel related purchases leading up to and during your trip.
-You can change the categories to reflect what works best for your situation and add any on.
+You can change or add the categories to reflect what works best for your situation.

 Let’s say you’re planning a Hawaii getaway!
 Leading up to the trip, you decide you want to buy a new swimsuit.
 You’ll add that to this spreadsheet and put it under MISC or add a column for clothing.
 As you book your accommodation for the trip, you’ll add that here as well.
 Then as you are exploring the gorgeous Hawaiian islands, you’ll track your expenses for food, activities, gifts, etc.

 Then at the end of the month, you’ll know exactly what you spent on your trip, both before the actual trip and during.

 This is broken out by months, then at the very bottom, you’ll have a yearly total for travel expenses.